MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 ## Introduction

-In today's blog, we will realize how powerful light is, and the ingenious methods astronomers use to decode anomalies, and the brilliant insights that come with them.
-Understanding this blog requires basic knowledge of the dual nature of light, processes like photon emission and absorption, and other introductory modern physics concepts.
-We will learn about the insane applications of a telescope, and how its lens serve as portals to knowledge that was long thought to be inaccessible irrespective of technological advancement, yet here we are...So buckle up and let's begin.
+In today’s blog, we will explore how light carries the universe’s secrets, and the ingenious ways astronomers decode them.
+You will need a basic understanding of light’s dual nature, photon emission and absorption, and a few ideas from modern physics.
+Together, we will see how telescopes turn simple photons into profound knowledge once thought unreachable, even by the brightest minds.

 Let's first understand what "light" is.
 In most cases, "light" refers to an entity that illuminates our surroundings by reflecting from surfaces, into our eyes, which the brain pieces together to form the images that we see.
 We utilize this exact property through telescopes, when we point them towards celestial objects.

 ## What is light?

 Put simply, visible light is basically electromagnetic radiation, with a narrow range of wavelengths (400-700 nm).
 Our eyes are effective filters that dial out all radiation that does not adhere to this narrow window.
 However, a telescope has no such constraints, as it can see all electromagnetic radiation.
-This radiation can be thought of as quantized packets of energies called photons, which is also a very useful definition for our purposes.
+This radiation can be thought of as quantized packets of energy called photons, which is also a very useful definition for our purposes.
 These photons are massless and do not interact with each other, but can be emitted, absorbed or transferred.
-But how useful can a collections of photons be?
-I mean sure, you can see stuff like stars and galaxies, but is that about it?
-We can't find the velocities, radii, temperature, and definitely not any information about the chemical composition, right?
-It's just photons bouncing off of stars that take forever to reach us...what information can they possibly carry?
+But how useful can a collection of photons be?
+Sure, you can see stuff like stars and galaxies, but is that it?
+Is it possible to find the velocities, radii, temperature, chemical composition or anything of that sort?
+Or is it just photons bouncing off stars that take forever to reach us, and maybe lose all that information while doing so?

 ## The Miracles of a Telescope

 Well, by leveraging no more than a few lenses and a metallic structure, we can manipulate these pesky photons into confessing so many secrets of the universe.
-I will not get into the structure of a telescopes and/or its types.
+I will not get into the structure of a telescope and/or its types.
 The layman definition of "a telescope helps us see stuff that is far away by collecting a lot of light" is enough for this blog.
 So, you can think of it as a device which registers the falling of photons on its lens.
 I have had the opportunity of using telescopes during an internship in the National Center for GIS and Space Applications (NCGSA), where I had unrestricted access to their 10-inch telescope.
 I will tell you everything I learned.

 ## Astrophotography